 All training sessions must include an opportunity for employees to ask questions.
-Any employee who did not receive either basic training or chemical-specific training prior to initial assignment must do so immediately.
-Principal Investigators, Laboratory Supervisors and Work Area Supervisors must review and verify that current employees have received Right to Know training.
+Any employee who did not receive Phase I, Phase II, or Chemical Specific Right to Know training prior to initial assignment must do so immediately.
+Principal Investigators, Laboratory Supervisors and Workplace Supervisors must review and verify that current employees have received all required Right to Know training.
 The UGA Right to Know Coordinator is available for training consultation and assistance.